BerkAkipek/AWSStudy/awsCloudPractitioner/notes.md

 CodeStar: Unified view for developers to do CI/CD
 Cloud9: CloudIDE with collab
 AWS CDK: Define your infrastructure using a programming language.

+# Global Infrastructure

+A global application is an application deployed in multiple geographies On AWS this could be Regions or Edge Locations Decreased Latency:
+- Latency is the time it takes for a network packet to reach a server
+- It takes time for a packet from Asia to reach the US
+- Deploy your application closer to your users to decrease latency, better experience

+Disaster Recovery:
+- If an AWS region goes down(earthquake, Storm, Power shutdown, etc)
+- You can failover to another region and have your application still working
+- A Disaster Recovery Plan is important to increase availability at your application

+Attack Protection
+- Distrubuted global infrastructure is harder to attack

+### Global AWS Infrastructure

+Regions: For deploying application and infrastructure Availability Zone: Made of multiple data centers
+Edge Locations(Point of Presence): For content delivery as close as possible to users

+### Global Applications in AWS

+Global DNS: Route 53
+- Great to route users to the closest deployment with least latency
+- Great for disaster recovery strategies

+Global Content Delivery Network(CDN): CloudFront
+- Replicate part of your applications in an edge location - decrease latency
+- Cache common requests - improved user experience and decrease latency

+S3 Transfer Acceleration
+- Accelerate global uploads and downloads into Amazon S3

+AWS Global Accelerator
+- Improve global application availability and performance using AWS global network

+## Amazon Route53

+Route53 is a managed DNS(Domain Name Server)
+DNS is a collection of rules on records which helps clients understand how to reach a server through URL In AWS most commnon records are:
+- www.google.com -> 12.34.56.78 == A record(IPv4)
+- IPv6
+- CNAME: hostname to hostname
+- Alias

+## AWS CloudFront

+Content Delivery Network(CDN)
+Improves read performance, content is cached at the edge locations Improves User Experience
+216 Point of Presence globally(Edge Locations)
+DDoS Protection(because worldwide): Integration with Shield, AWS Web application Firewall

+### CloudFront Origins

+S3 Bucket:
+- For distrubuting files and storing them in the edge locations
+- Enhanced security with CloudFront Origin Access Control(OAC)
+- OAC is replacing Origin Access Identity(OAI)
+- Cloudfront cache is used as an ingress(to upload files to S3)

+Custom Origin(HTTP):
+- Applicaiton Load Balancer
+- EC2 Instance
+- S3 Web Site
+- Any HTTP backend you want

+### CloudFront vs S3 Cross Region Replication

+CloudFront:
+- Global Edge Network
+- Files are cached for a TTL(maybe a day)
+- Great for static content that must be available everywhere

+S3 Cross Region Replication
+- Must be setup for each region you want replication to happen
+- Files are uploaded in near real-time
+- Read only
+- Great for dynamic content that needs to be available at low-latency in few regions

+## S3 Transfer acceleration

+Increase transfer speed by transferring file to an AWS edge location Which will forward the data to S3 bucket in target region through AWS private network.

+## AWS Global Accelerator

+Improve global application availability and performance using the AWS Global Network Leverage the AWS internal network to optimize the route to your application 2 Anycast IP are created for your application and traffic sent through edge locations The Edge Locations: Send the traffic to your application

+### Global Acclerator vs CloudFront

+They both use the AWS global network and its edge lopcations around the world Both services integrated with AWS Shield for DDoS protection

+CloudFront(Content Delivery Network)
+- Improves performance for your cacheable content(such as images and videos)
+- Content is served at the edge

+Global Accelerator:
+- No caching, proxiying packets at the edge to applications running in one or more AWS regions
+- Improves performance for as wide range of applications over TCP or UDP
+- Good for HTTP use cases that require static IP address
+- Good for HTTP use cases that required deterministic, fast regional failover

+## AWS Outposts

+Hybrid Cloud: Bussinesses that keep an on-premises infrastructure alongside a cloud infrastructure Therefore two ways of dealing with IT systems:
+- One for the AWS Cloud (using AWS Console, CLI, SDK)
+- One for their on-premises infrastructure

+AWS Outposts are server racks that offers the same AWS Infrastructure, Services APIs and tools to build your own applications on-premises just as in the cloud AWS will setup and manage "Outposts Racks" within your on-premises infrastructure and you can start leveraging AWS services on-premises

+You are responsible for the Outpost Racks physical security

+Benefits:
+- Low-latency across the on-premises servers
+- Local data processing
+- Data residency
+- Easier Migration from on-premises to the cloud
+- Fully managed service

+Some services that works on Outposts:
+- EC2 (Elastic Compute Cloud)
+- EBS (Elastic Block Store)
+- S3 (Simple Storage Service)
+- EKS (Elastic Kubernetes Service)
+- ECS (Elastic Container Service)
+- RDS (Relational Database Service)
+- EMR (Elastic MapReduce)

+## AWS WaweLength

+WaweLength zones are infrastructure deployments embedded within the telecommunication providers datacenters at the edge of the 5G Networks
+Brings AWS services top the edge of the 5G Networks
+Example: EC2, EBS, VPC, ...
+Ultra low-latency applications through 5G networks Traffic doesn't leave the Communication Service Provider'S(CSP) network High bandwidth and secure connection to the parent AWS Region No additional charges and service agreements

+Use Cases:
+- Smart Cities
+- ML-assisted diagnostics
+- Connected Vehicles
+- Interactive Live Video Streams
+- AR/VR
+- Real-Time Gaming

+## AWS Local Zones

+Places AWS compute, storage, database and other selected AWS services closer to end users to run latency-sensitive applications.
+Extends your VPC to more locations - "Extension of an AWS Region" Compatible with EC2, RDS, ECS, EBS, ElastiCache, Direct Connect, ...
+Example:
+- AWS Region: N. Virginia(us-east-1)
+- AWS Local Zones: Boston, Chicago, Dallas, Houston, Miami, ...

+### Global Application Architecture

+Single Region, Single AZ
+- No High Availability
+- High Global Latency
+- Very easy to build

+Single Region, Multi AZ
+- High Availability exists
+- High Global Latency
+- Easy to build

+Multi Region, Active - Passive
+- Good Global Read Latency
+- Bad Global Write Latency
+- Difficulty: Medium

+Multi Region, Active - Active
+- Good Write Latency
+- Good Read Latency
+- Difficulty: Hard

+### Global Applications in AWS - Summary

+Global DNS(Domain Name Server): Route 53
+- Great to route users to the closest deployment with least latency
+- Great for disaster recovery strategies

+Global Content Delivery Network(CDN): CloudFront
+- Replicate part of your applications to AWS Edge Locations - decrease latency
+- Cache Common Requests - improved user experience and decreased latency

+S3 Tranfer Accelerator
+- Accelerate global uploads and downloads into Amazon S3 using Edge locations

+AWS Global Accelerator
+- Improve global application availability and performance using the AWS global network

+AWS Outposts
+- Deploy Outpost Racks in your own Data Center to extend AWS Services

+AWS WaveLength
+- Brings AWS Serices to the edge of the 5G Network
+- Ultra low-latency applications

+AWS Local Zones
+- Bring AWS resources(compute, database, storage) closer to your users
+- Good for latency sensitive applications